A Novel Formula for Solving Quadratic Equations over Binary Extension Fields: Complexity Analysis

 \section{Complexity Analysis}

 This section analyzes the computational complexity of the above method.
-It should be noted that the matrix pair $(P, I_0)$ in Theorems \ref{thm:1} and \ref{the:1} is determined only based on the finite field $\mathbb{F}_{2^m}$.
 The computational complexity of checking whether the reduced quadratic polynomial $f(x)$ has solutions (i.e., Theorem~\ref{thm:1}) is as follows: \begin{lemma} Given the matrix pair $(P, I_0)$ for $\mathbb{F}_{2^m}$, which is shown in \eqref{eq:13}, only $m-1$ XORs are required to determine whether $f(x)\in \mathbb{F}_{2^m}[x]$ has roots in $\mathbb{F}_{2^m}$.
 When a parallel structure is used, it takes only $\lceil \log_2 m\rceil$ XORs time to perform.

 \begin{proof} According to Theorem~\ref{thm:1}, one can know which row of $I_0$ is an all-zero row.
 Then by multiplying the row of $P$ by $(b_0(c),b_1(c),...,b_{m-1}(c))^{\mathrm{T}}$, one can determine whether the condition in Theorem~\ref{thm:1} holds.
 This results in at most $m-1$ XORs.
 When using a parallel structure, only $\lceil \log_2 m \rceil$ XOR operations are required through paired merging.
 This completes the proof. \end{proof} \end{lemma}